Table of Contents

 What changed in this update

 - Pricing models held shape.
-Zapier remains task-based at the seat level; Make remains operations-based.
-Neither has restructured the underlying meter, so the back-of-envelope rule still holds: high-volume + branching → Make is dramatically cheaper; low-volume + simple → Zapier wins on time-to-value.
+Zapier stays task-based at the seat level.
+Make stays operations-based.
+Neither restructured the underlying meter, so the back-of-envelope rule still holds.
+High volume plus branching means Make is dramatically cheaper.
+Low volume plus simple means Zapier wins on time-to-value.

 - Governance is the new battleground.
 Both vendors are leaning into SSO, audit logs, RBAC, and folder-level controls for the mid-market.
-If you ran a procurement evaluation a year ago and didn’t pick a winner on this dimension, it’s worth re-running.
+Ran a procurement evaluation a year ago and didn't pick a winner on this dimension?
+Worth re-running.

 Who should pick what, right now